 Moving furniture or heavy objects

-You should avoid it especially in your last semester, a good rule of thumb is to not do any heavy pushing, pulling or lifting as soon as your belly starts growing.
-The main issue here is that you can hurt you’re back, remember it’s already carrying extra weight.
-As to how much effort is too much: if you get tired, feel like your need to take deep breaths or feels any pain, stop at once and ask for help.
-You should avoid any strenous activity.
+You should avoid it mostly in your last semester.
+A good rule of thumb is to not do any heavy pushing, pulling, or lifting as soon as your belly starts growing.
+The main issue here is that you can hurt you’re back.
+Remember, it’s already carrying extra weight.

 Cleaning windows and climbing ladders

 These activities are only safe in the first trimester.
 As your belly grows, a hormone called relaxin starts working and relaxes your body’s joints, leaving them looser, leaving you a little bit more out of balance.
-You can fall much more easily, so climbing on chairs, ladders or other furniture should be avoided.
-The good News is, there is no problem in stretching your arms to reach for something, as long as it does not destabilize your balance point.
-Remember: the weight of your body and a shift in your center of gravity can throw off your balance.
+You can fall much more quickly, so climbing on chairs, ladders, or other furniture should be avoided.
+The good news is, there is no problem in stretching your arms to reach for something, as long as it does not destabilize your balance point.
+Remember: Your body’s weight and a shift in your center of gravity can throw off your balance.

-Around the world food and drug regulatory agencies make sure household cleaning products are safe to use during pregnancy (read labels and look for warning signs and avoid heavy duty cleaners), as long as you follow the manufacturer’s directions, even bleach is ok.
-It´s very important that you don’t mix products, some chemicals when mixed can result in extremely toxic substances, such as ammonia and bleach; doing this can be very dangerous for anyone to inhale.
+Food and drug regulatory agencies around the world make certain household cleaning products safe to use during pregnancy (read labels and look for warning signs and avoid heavy-duty cleaners).
+As long as you follow the manufacturer’s directions, even bleach is ok.
+You mustn’t mix products.
+When combined, some chemicals can result in extremely toxic substances, such as ammonia and bleach; doing this can be dangerous for anyone to inhale.

 Although there is a study that says frequent exposure to chemicals can harm the baby, increasing asthma cases, there is not enough research to prove it.